tsanikgr/whist/README.md

     - **Builder**

        A variation of the builder pattern is used for the circular reveal animations. [`Animators`] provide an [`AnimatorParams`] object, which can be modified to customise the animation.
 However, [`AnimatorParams`] objects are not builders _per se_, since they are members of [`Animator`]s instead of handling their creation.
-Nevetherless, they separate the representation of [`Animator`]s from their creation.
+Nevertheless, they separate the representation of [`Animator`]s from their creation.

     - **Prototype**